Skip to content

 • Assign compliance officers or teams responsible for ongoing compliance management

-7. Monitor ongoing compliance
+7. Monitor Ongoing Compliance

 Conduct regular audits and assessments to ensure policies and practices remain compliant as business operations, technologies in use, platform partners, and legal requirements change.
 Update procedures and privacy policies as regulations or services evolve.